ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Check file flags for `elektraIoFdSetFlags`: file flags must be exactly one of: read only, write only or read write _(Richard Stöckl @Eiskasten)_
 ### Merge

-- Add methods to check which keys were causing a merge conflict _(Maximilian Irlinger @atmaxinger)_.
+- Add methods `elektraMergeGetConflictingKeys` and `elektraMergeIsKeyConflicting` to check which keys were causing a merge conflict _(Maximilian Irlinger @atmaxinger)_.
 - <<TODO>>
 - <<TODO>>